TUNNELD

 06_

 WireGuard connects machines (IP to IP).
-Tunneld connects services (Identity to Identity).
-We use OpenZiti under the hood to eliminate the need for static IPs or open ports entirely.
+Tunneld uses WireGuard for mesh networking between gateways via a relay coordinator, but also connects identities to services (via zrok), eliminating the need for static IPs or open ports entirely.